SSchwaiger/aws-eks-overlay/README.md

 ### Create a DNS hosted zone

-Kubeplatform needs a DNS Zone where it can create additional subdomains.
+Kubeplatform needs a DNS zone where it can create additional subdomains.
 This zone needs to be setup in Route53:

 ```
 aws route53 create-hosted-zone --name $(DOMAIN) --caller-reference "$(date)"